open-edge-insights/video-custom-udfs/README.md

 └── README.md

 ```
 The [*NativeSafetyGearIngestion*](./NativeSafetyGearIngestion) container has used [dummy](../common/video/udfs/native/dummy) UDF which is defined in VideoIngestion container. user can define its own preprocessing UDF and add to config.json file to modify it.
-The results are posted to a eis-msgbus topic which is subscribed by [NativeSafetyGearAnalytics](./NativeSafetyGearAnalytics) containers.
+The results are posted to a eii-msgbus topic which is subscribed by [NativeSafetyGearAnalytics](./NativeSafetyGearAnalytics) containers.
 The configs can be seen in [docker-compose.yml](./NativeSafetyGearAnalytics/docker-compose.yml) file.

 Refer [NativeSafetyGearIngestion-README](./NativeSafetyGearIngestion/README.md) for more information on the udf configs.
 Refer [NativeSafetyGearAnalytics-README](./NativeSafetyGearAnalytics/README.md) for more information on the udf configs.